fishbotapp/fishbotwiki/GettingStarted.md

 Its always good to check `!make?` after using a craftingpotion or supercraftingpotion.
 This will show you the highest items you cna craft.

 Keep an eye out for `bova` corner event.. this will give you bova and berries which lead to early level craftable gear that you can wear.
 Its good to be familiar with all corner events found [here.](https://fishbotapp.github.io/fishbotwiki/CornerEvents/)

+# Mid level goals:

+As you ease out of being a beginner you will want to make sure you have an item in ever slot of your !gear.
+Thats head, chest, neck, legs, boots, eski, gloves and rod.
+Need to find something to occupy a slot?
+Check the [Item Database](https://fishbotapp.github.io/fishbotwiki/ItemDatabase/)

+Also, ensure you have one piece of jewlery in your inv.
+An ammy, ring and anklet.
+These can be bought from the shop for 1.6-2m

+Once you have jewlery, make sure you !use cut gems to enchant them.
+Each piece of jewlery can be buffed by up to +15% by adding 15 gems to it.

+This is a good time to start checking !stats and obtaining items to buff rod speed, rod power and exp/fish gained.
+The in game shop offers a lot between items and rods for increasing your fish yields

+Its good to be aware of the three guilds (fishingguild, craftingguild and thievingguild).
+Entry to these guilds come at a big price bug grant *massive* buffs in their respective skill.
+Be aware of what the requirements to join are, and start to accumulate them.

+# End game goals:

+You should have joined all guilds and be accumulating guild currencies to buy the very powerful guild items.

+You should be trying to accumulate all of the fish baits (mostly accumulated by gutting) to absolutely max your fishing buffs.

+Your gear in each slot should be the best it can be, with what you have, for the activity you are doing.

+Start to stack items and tasks for when you get the right boosts, buffs and weather to truly capatalise.

+Grind grind grind exp for higher level unlocks.
+Thieving levels unlock access to higher loot droptables while thieving, and increase chance for hitting the UDT.

+The high level rods take a *lot* of money to purchase.. stack buffs and find your own meta for stacking up the coin!
+Whether that is lobbies, eels, crafting,  merching the market, gambling... whatever!

+# The fishbot master:

+Fill out every collection log you can

+Aquire all salesman items

+Try and get every pet....?

+Stack fish and treat them like stocks for big market moves

+Have you maxed your orbs?
+Thats a lot of orbcores...

+Have you got the hearth yet?
+I hear thats 500m from the shop....

 -----------------------------